2020 All Forces Early Bird

 Location: Las Vegas, NV

-1. The All Forces Men’s and Women’s Programs shall feature two divisions each for Men's and Women's: All Forces Open and All Forces Gold.
+1. The All Forces Men’s and Women’s Programs shall feature two divisions each for Men's and Women's: All Forces Gold and All Forces Bronze.

 2. A Men’s and Women’s All Forces Team may consists of any number of AFSL eligible players.
 Teams do not need to be comprised of individuals from one specific group of athletes.